elunna/nerfhack-changelog/README.md

 * Disabled paranoid confirm for walking into vapor/clouds.
 * Anti-magic fields block spellcasting for the player and monsters
 * Anti-magic fields also block wand zapping
+* Arrow traps and dart traps cannot be avoided by flight.

 * **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
 I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack